Cost of lathe machine

 I was recently asked, “How much does a wood lathe cost?”
 If you are interested in starting a woodworking business, you may be concerned about the cost of starting up.
-If you are thinking of getting your first lathe, you may be wondering how much it costs.
+If you are thinking of getting your first lathe, you may wonder how much it costs.
 The good news is that the cost of owning a wood lathe varies depending on the model you choose, how much you want to spend, and what features you want on your lathe.
-You would likely have read our post about the best wood lathe, so we won’t go into that.
+You would likely have read our post about the best wood lathe so we won’t go into that.

 What is a lathe?

 A Lathe is a machine that shapes the material.
 Two types of lathes work on different materials.
 The Wood lathe only works on wood material.
 The chances are low that you can successfully use it on hard materials such as metal, and you may use it on plastic.
 The Metal lathe appears to be the universal machine that you can use on any material.